Causes Of Neck Pain

 Jaw clenching, despite being slightly less common than neck clenching is far more well known, probably due to the fact that it makes a grinding noise and visibly wears out the poor teeth.
 Neck clenching is more the silent killer when it comes to neck pain, and it is an ultra common cause of neck pain.

 There is a wide spectrum of how intensely people clench their necks in relation to stress.
 It’s important to know it’s likely that if you do cause your own neck pain through clenching you won’t be fully conscious of doing it.
-These kinds of patterns are deeply ingrained into the subconscious and our way of relating to a busy and or stressful life.
+These kinds of patterns are deeply ingrained into the subconscious and our habitual way of relating to a busy and or stressful life.

-Neck Pain Caused By Old Injuries
+Neck Pain & Old Injuries

 Necks with unhealed injuries generally suffer from a combination of scar tissue build-up, joint inflammation, and chronic muscle tension.
 Some cases even develop osteoarthritis and degenerative disc disease.